manuGil/online-core/docs/source/radiometric-ops.rst

 Task 27
    Repeat the steps of the previous task, but this time use kernels with the following values of the centre: 12, 16 and 200.
 Increasing the centre value will increase the weight of the centre pixel in the original image.
 When using a value of about 16 for the centre pixel; the kernel will calculate the Laplace enhancement of the image.
 Then, the resulting layer will look like the original image.

-One could use the output DN value to discriminate between strong/steep edges (high *absolute* DN values) and weak/low edges (low DN values, close to 0) and between positive edges which correlate positively with the kernel (positive DN values) and negative edges which correlate negatively with the kernel (negative DN values).
-[CHECK WITH ANDRE]

 Custom Filters
 **************